bitranox/lib_travis/README.rst

             sleep for n seconds between the commands, default = 30 quote
-            use shlex.quote for automatic quoting of shell commands, default=False
+            use shlex.quote for automatic quoting of shell commands, default=False banner
+            if to use banner for run/success or just colored lines.
+            Errors will be always shown as banner

         Result